JetBrains/teamcity-rust-plugin/README.md

 # Build

-This project uses gradle as the build system.
+This project uses Gradle as the build system.
 You can easily open it in [IntelliJ IDEA](https://www.jetbrains.com/idea/help/importing-project-from-gradle-model.html) or [Eclipse](http://gradle.org/eclipse/).

 # Contributions